 - Rapid or irregular heartbeats

-During a heart attack, symptoms typically last 30 minutes or longer and are not relieved by rest or oral medications (drugs taken by mouth).
-Initial symptoms can start as a mild discomfort that then progresses to significant pain.
+During a heart attack, the symptoms may last 30 minutes or longer and don't get better when you rest or take medications by mouth.
+The symptoms can start as a mild discomfort that turn into significant pain.

-Some people have a heart attack without having any symptoms (a "silent" MI).
-A silent MI can occur among all people, though it occurs more often among diabetics.
+Some people have a heart attack without having any symptoms.
+It happens more often among people with diabetes.

 - Shortness of breath